googleapis/google-api-nodejs-client/README.md

 You can also upload media by specifying `media` as a [Readable stream][stream].
 This can allow you to upload very large files that cannot fit into memory.

-Note: Streams in Node.js are still unstable.
+Note: Your readable stream may be [unstable][stability].
 Use at your own risk.

 Example: Upload an image from a readable stream.